 Does your Christmas Cactus Flower each Year?

 A Christmas cactus is the perfect festive plant to have in bloom this time of the year.
+If taken care of correctly, it will be the star of your indoor plants collection.
 They can be a little tricky to get to flower if the conditions aren’t just right, though.

 I have neglected mine, replanted mine, dried them out and more but I still seem to be able to get mine to come back year after year but making sure that I follow these tips at the right time.